Metaprogramming

 };

 Since this is a recursive definition, we need a base case to terminate the recursion.
-As stated above, we’ve chosen to make the base case a tuple containing one item.
-We can specify this base case with a specialization of the variadic template:
+It is natural to choose an empty tuple as the base case.
+We can define this with another specialization:

 };